OthankQ/100-days-of-code/r1-log.md

 ### R2D78

 Learned how to save user data using Core Data and implemented it in the todo list app.
 Learned about the concept of context and persistent container.

+### R2D79

+Implemented code to pull out the saved data from Core Data and display it onto the table view.